The Build Smart Institute | Preparing Today’s Kids for Tomorrow’s Future

 An advantage of BSI’s learning management system is that it provides prospective employers a measurable means to judge the graduate’s skills.
 “It lets employers know what they can do,” Leonard says.

-According to https://www.makipeople.com/resources/importance-of-attention-to-detail, maintaining keen attention to detail is also crucial when hiring new employees.
+According to https://www.makipeople.com/resources/importance-of-attention-to-detail, maintaining keen attention to detail is also crucial when hiring candidates who are in the job searching process.

 BSI isn’t just looking for students, though.
 According to Leonard, now that there’s a growing interest in trades education, there’s a lack of private industry partners to sponsor apprenticeships.
 To fill that need, BSI is also offering courses to train apprenticeship mentors that will have a universal application, not just for construction.
 “We’re looking for sponsorships and volunteers,” he says.